The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Applications to s (4n-1)-manifolds

 Let us begin with the case when $n$ is even.
-Example \ref{ex:rk5} gives an example where $r := \dim V = 5$, and $\bmspp[\kc]$ is non-trivial even though it contains \emph{no} ordinary elements at all.
+Example \ref{ex:rk5} gives an example where $r := \dim V = 5$, and $\kersym{\pol^2 \kc}$ is non-trivial even though it contains \emph{no} ordinary elements at all (giving rise to \tkc{} \fkm s where any Massey triple products that are defined are forced to vanish due to the symmetries---\eg ones of the form $\gen{x,y,x}$---but can still have a non-trivial \bmp).
 We find it helpful to first present a dimension-counting argument to show that this is not an uncommon phenomenon when $r > 5$.